men's health

 Can your gym routine really make you more versatile in the bedroom?
 Short answer: yes, but not in the way you might expect.

-More important for the average human is overall wellbeing: staying healthy, happy and hormonally on-point, so that there’s nothing holding you back when it’s time to hit the sack.
+What matters more for most people is overall wellbeing: staying healthy, happy and hormonally on-point, so there's nothing holding you back when it's time to hit the sack.

 Balancing resistance training and cardio is the way to better sex

-Any good exercise regime will include a balance of resistance training and cardio, both of which come with a variety of benefits for anyone interested in better sex.
+Any good exercise routine will include a mix of resistance training and cardio, and both come with benefits for anyone interested in better sex.

-Strength training, for instance, causes the body to produce testosterone, which is the primary precursor for the male sex drive.
-And with low T-levels thought to be a cause of ED it makes sense to keep them in check.
+Strength training, for instance, causes the body to produce testosterone, which is the primary driver of male sex drive.
+Since low testosterone is thought to be a cause of erectile dysfunction,1 it makes sense to keep your levels in check, and a testosterone blood test is the most reliable way to know where you stand.

-Aerobic exercise, meanwhile, has been linked to improved erections in a review of five different studies due to its beneficial effects on blood flow and various other biomarkers of cardiovascular health.
+Aerobic exercise, meanwhile, has been linked to improved erections in a review of five separate studies,3 largely because of its beneficial effects on blood flow and other markers of cardiovascular health.

-“Improved fitness levels also does wonders for body image and how a man feels about himself.
-This, in turn, can have a positive impact on anxiety, help to contribute to confidence and abate performance issues,” says Doug Tannahill, Osteopath and Strength and Conditioning coach at CHHP Harley Street and BXR London.
+"Improved fitness also does wonders for body image and how a man feels about himself.
+This, in turn, can have a positive impact on anxiety, help to contribute to confidence and abate performance issues," says Doug Tannahill, Osteopath and Strength and Conditioning coach.

 1. Lunge and press

-Concentrating on bigger, multi-joint (compound) exercises increase the amount of muscle mass recruited and as result, a more significant impact on T and GH levels.
-These types of exercises should form the core of most gym routines if looking to have a good hormonal profile impact as a goal.
+Bigger, multi-joint compound exercises recruit more muscle mass, which has a more significant impact on testosterone and growth hormone levels.
+These kinds of exercises should form the core of most gym routines if a good hormonal profile is part of the goal.

-Barbells are all very well, but you’re unlikely to take them into the bedroom – and learning to move your own bodyweight efficiently is one of the best ways to combine resistance training and (mild) cardio with coordination and mobility.
+Barbells are all very well, but you're unlikely to take them into the bedroom, and learning to move your own bodyweight efficiently is one of the best ways to combine resistance training with a bit of cardio, coordination and mobility.

-It’s possible to make excellent gains with nothing but standard press-ups, lunges and mountain climbers: try 5-10 sets of 4-8 press-ups and 6-12 lunges (each leg) for a go-anywhere circuit that’ll get your blood pumping.
+You can make excellent gains with nothing but standard press-ups, lunges and mountain climbers: try 5 to 10 sets of 4 to 8 press-ups and 6 to 12 lunges on each leg for a go-anywhere circuit that gets your blood pumping.

-Interestingly, testosterone levels are highest during the AM and then decrease throughout the day.
-It has been shown that training in the PM can therefore have the most pronounced effect on T-levels.
+Testosterone levels are typically highest in the morning and decrease throughout the day, so training in the evening can have the most pronounced effect on testosterone levels.4

 2. HIIT

-High-Intensity Interval Training hits the spot for efficient endorphin release – according to recent research from the University of Turku – which means that, as well as burning fat, it can boost your sense of well-being, improving your libido.
+High-intensity interval training is efficient for endorphin release.
+Recent research from the University of Turku found that, as well as burning fat, HIIT can boost your sense of wellbeing and, in turn, your libido.5

-The right ratio of work to rest depends on your other goals – longer exercise intervals will build endurance, while shorter ones will tend to improve power – but anywhere from 10 to 30 seconds of all-out exercise with 20 to 60 seconds of rest in between sets is the sweet spot.
-Aim for 6-10 intervals, and stick to exercises that are easy to do even when you’re tired – spin-bike intervals are ideal, box jumps much less so.
+The right ratio of work to rest depends on your other goals, longer intervals build endurance, while shorter ones tend to improve power, but anywhere from 10 to 30 seconds of all-out effort with 20 to 60 seconds of rest in between is the sweet spot.
+Aim for 6 to 10 intervals, and stick to exercises that are easy to do even when you're tired, spin-bike intervals are ideal, box jumps much less so.

 3. Get swinging (with a kettlebell)

-Unleashing the bells has more than one benefit for better sex - and since they’re simple enough to keep in a corner (or use as a doorstop), they can be an excellent solution for at-home training.
+Kettlebells have more than one benefit for better sex, and since they're simple enough to keep in a corner, they're an excellent option for training at home.

-Firstly, they’re ideal for the sort of fast-paced, full-body workouts that aid fat loss: and at least one study found that losing a moderate amount of weight was enough to reduce erectile dysfunction in men classified as ‘obese’.
+Firstly, they're ideal for fast-paced, full-body workouts that aid fat loss, and at least one clinical trial found that losing a moderate amount of weight was enough to reduce erectile dysfunction in men classified as obese.6

 4. Work your butterfly (or backstroke)